zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

-* User has deployed Cluster API.
+* User has deployed Kubernetes using Cluster API and has it connected as Azure Arc enabled Kubernetes cluster.

 * User is editing the environment variables on the Shell script file (1-time edit).
 These variables are being used throughout the extension deployment.
 User is running the shell script.
 The script will use the extension management feature of Azure Arc to theploy the Azure Defender extension on the Arc connected cluster.